 Today was going to be a short day on fairly flat land.
 The only negative was that when we set out, there was not a cloud in the sky so it would get hot.
 We can deal with that though.
 As I mentioned yesterday, Viterbo is just a big ugly city.
 It still has some beautiful buildings though, including the massive Palazzo dei Papi, (Pope’s Palace) which was for a time the home of the pope when there was trouble in Rome.

 One decision that I made was that we would not wait for the hotel’s cafe to open at 8:00am in order to have breakfast.
 I wanted to start early but, because of the good wi-fi connection in our room, as well as our internet addiction, we only got out the door at 7:30am.
 Based on the many cafes that lined the long route into Viterbo yesterday, I also made the decision to walk towards the edge of the city before stopping for breakfast.

 As with all major cities on these walks, it is often hard to follow the signs that guide you on the way.
 We tried hard to take the official route out of the city but older routes, still marked, made it confusing.
 Following the guidebook and GPS helped only a little because they didn’t match each other or the newest signs too.
-None the less, we managed to pass just behind the Pope’s Palace, rather than in front of it where I knew the official route must lead, before coming down the staircase to the back where we were.
-No problem, I said to myself, just before I realised that we had stopped passing by cafes a few hundred metres ago.
+None the less, we managed to pass just behind the Pope’s Palace, rather than in front of it where I knew the official route must lead, before coming down the staircase to the base of the hill that the palace sits on.
+No problem, I said to myself, just before I realized that we had stopped passing by cafes a few hundred metres ago.
 No worries, just keep going.
 We were barely outside the old city walls and there was still a lot of urban areas to go through.

 After this, the fun began.
 According to the Francigena signs, we were supposed to walk across the street and head straight on down a side street but there were two problems that were obvious even to me.